Reviews You Can Rely On

 Features

 Most of these monitors will do a fine or even great job of measuring your blood pressure.
 But what else will they do for you?
 All of the options we tested give you your heart rate along with your blood pressure.
 All but one, the Withings, will alert you if they detect an irregular heartbeat.
-They also interpret your blood pressure using color codes based on the American Heart Association or the World Health Organization hypertension guidelines.
+They also interpret your blood pressure using color codes based on hypertension guidelines from the American Heart Association or the World Health Organization.
 And you'll get a case or sack with all but the Omron Bronze, iHealth Track, and Vive Precision.
 The QardioArm, Omron Evolv, and Withings wrap themselves up in tidy little packages.

 You can set up the Omron Platinum, the QardioArm Wireless, and the Withings BPM Connect to take three measurements in a row and average them to enrich the data.
 The ParaMed and Alcédo will average your last three readings.
 This will give you an idea of what is going on over time.
 The Platinum has a dedicated button to average your morning readings (morning is a great time to schedule consistent daily measurements) to summarize data at a glance.